linas/glextrusion/README.md

 Running
 -------
-Some of the example programs will hang or crash when run on older versions of MesaGL/Linux.
-This is due to bugs in the MesaGL tesellator.
+Some of the example programs will hang or crash when run on older (pre-2001) versions of MesaGL/Linux.
+This was due to bugs in the MesaGL tesellator.
 Newer versions should work fine.